Budapest in Winter: Weather & 12 Best Things to Do (2026)

 6. SEE THE LIGHT SHOW IN LUMINA PARK

-There is a light show in Lumina Park which is really magical in the winter.
+There is a light show at Lumina Park which is really magical in the winter.
 Lumina Park is located on Margaret Island in central Budapest and it can be easily accessed by public transport.

 7. SEE BUDAPEST WITH THE CHRISTMAS DECORATIONS